GoogleCloudPlatform/azure-discovery-export/README.md

 # Solution Overview
 This script collects information from provided Azure account and generates csv files for import into StratoZone for analysis.
-Generated files will be placed in ./output directory and a compress zip file will be created that can be imported directly to StratoZone using the import procedure.
+Generated files will be placed in ./output directory and compressed as zip files.
+Created zip files can be imported directly to StratoZone using the import procedure.

 **NOTE:** Script will collect data only on the instances user executing the script has access to.